How to make your own Wordle app

 Making your own Wordle app for your Android device is also pretty straightforward.
 First, open your web browser and navigate to the Wordle website.
 When you've got the page open, click the three dots at the top right-hand of your screen, which should open a drop-down menu.
 Scroll down and select 'Add to Home screen'.
 You'll then get a pop-up for you to name the app, just keep it as Wordle and click 'Add'.

 After you've done that, head back to your device's home screen and the custom-made Wordle app should be there waiting for you.
-It'll be an app called 'Wordle' with the New York Times 'T' as the icon.
+It'll be a green app called 'Wordle' with a white 'W'.

 To access Wordle from here on, all you have to do is click the Wordle app and it'll take you straight to the browser page.
 Just make sure you're connected to the internet or the page won't open.

-Note: An earlier version of this article incorrectly stated that the Wordle app on Android icon will be called 'Wordle' with the New York Times 'T' as the icon.
-It'll be a green app called 'Wordle' with a white 'W